-After the first registration for the session, a student may add, do or substitute a course only with the approval of the Registrar.
-Add of courses which result in registration for a total of more than 16 hoper semester must be approved by the Dean of the College.
+After the first registration for the session, a student may add, drop, or substitute a course only with the approval of the Registrar.
+Adding of courses which result in registration for a total of more than 16 hours per semester must be approved by the Dean of the College.

-On the recommendation of the instructor concerned, a student at any time be required by the Registrar to drop a course because neglect, lack of preparation, poor attitude, etc.
+On the recommendation of the instructor concerned, a student may at any time be required by the Registrar to drop a course because of neglect, lack of preparation, poor attitude, etc.

-Registration by students on scholastic probation must be approby the Dean.
+Registration by students on scholastic probation must be approved by the Dean.

-A student who drops a course after the first ten weeks of semester for any cause will receive a grade of "F" on his perma record if he is failing at the time of withdrawal.
-If the student is med by his instructor as passing at the time of withdrawal, he will ceive a "WP".
-A grade of "W" is given only during the first nine w of a course (without reference to WP or WF).
+A student who drops a course after the first ten weeks of any semester for any cause will receive a grade of "F" on his permanent record if he is failing at the time of withdrawal.
+If the student is marked by his instructor as passing at the time of withdrawal, he will receive a "WP".
+A grade of "W" is given only during the first nine weeks of a course (without reference to WP or WF).
 This takes care of normal shifting from one class to another, etc.